Log cabin | 2 bedrooms | sleeps 6

 No ski equipment to be stored in cabin.

-Price includes - Linen, electric, firewood, starter food pack and final cleaning
+Price includes - Linen, beds made on arrival, electric, firewood, starter food pack and final cleaning

 Linen pack consists - 1 pillow case, duvet cover, bottom sheet, bath towel and hand towel per person.
 No tea towels provided.